theunicornguild/can-you-remember/05_behaviour/02_difficulty_management.md

 You will notice a new import `useEffect` use Effect is used to do certain actions when the components is being rendered, when the components gets rendered and when a specific specified variable changes

-In our case when the components is being rendered the cards get set and shuffled then whenever the difficulty is changed the component gets rerendered
+In our case when the components is being rendered the cards get set and shuffled then whenever the difficulty is changed the component gets re-rendered

 With this new component made, your `App.js. will look like that: